 With a cinema, an amusement park and over 150 big-name stores, the sprawling 206,000 m2 Puerto Venecia has something for everyone.
 Cafes and restaurants line a canal that meanders through the complex and an artificial lake sits at the heart of an outdoor activity area.

-Achieving acoustic attenuation and control of sound reverberation is fundamental.
+Achieving noise reduction and control of sound reverberation is fundamental

 Puerto Venecia shopping centre